k-afonso/testing-github/README.md

 ## GitHub Testing

-This repo was created to practice Git commands and practice using GitHub
+This repo was created to practice Git commands and practice using GitHub.

+This is the first change after pushhing for the first time.